-Responsible producers are committed to sustainable management of forests or agricultural lands and they often demonstrate the compliance with voluntary certificates.
-Processing and trading industry must convince markets and stakeholders of their responsible value creation.
-Voluntary forest certification presents an opportunity to distinguish products in the global markets as well as benchmark a company’s performance against international standards for environmental and social responsibility.
+Responsible producers can demonstrate their commitment to sustainable management of forests or agricultural lands through conformance with sustainability standards and voluntary certification programs.
+Voluntary forest certification presents an opportunity to distinguish products in domestic and global markets as well as benchmark a company’s performance against international standards for environmental and social responsibility.

-International institutes, industries and investors mitigate risks in their operations by requiring compliance with minimum sustainability standards.
-Voluntary certification provides a guarantee that its supported activities are environmentally and socially acceptable.
-Forest certificates are also recognized as an evidence of legal origin of timber.
-Chain of custody certificates demonstrate that the industries in the value chain have robust traceability systems in place that communicate the share of certified fiber in a product and guarantee the exclusion of illegal or controversial wood in the value chain.
+International institutes, industries and investors mitigate risks in their operations by requiring conformance (compliance) with minimum sustainability standards.
+Voluntary certification provides a level of assurance that the certified activities are environmentally and socially acceptable.
+Forest certificates are also recognized as evidence of legal origin of timber.
+Chain of custody certificates demonstrate that industry companies in the value chain have robust traceability systems in place to support claims on the share of certified fibre in a product and the exclusion of illegal or controversial (uncontrolled) wood in the value chain.

-At Indufor, we support our clients in understanding the implications and opportunities of different standards and certificates as well as in improving the compliance and social license to operate in the local setting.
-We are familiar with the standards and certification arrangements developed for forests and timber production (FSC, PEFC and number of national standards), biomass (e.g. SBP and applicable regulations), palm oil (RSPO), cocoa, and other agricultural commodities.
-Indufor has also assessed compliance with the minimum standards of a number of investors (e.g. WB, IFC, EIB)
+At Indufor, we support our clients in understanding the implications and opportunities of different forms of sustainability standards and certification.
+We also assist our clients with improving or strengthening their compliance and social licence to operate within their local settings.
+We are familiar with the wide array of international standards and certification arrangements developed for forests and timber production (e.g. FSC and PEFC certification programs), biomass (e.g. the Sustainable Biomass Program and applicable regulations), palm oil (e.g. RSPO and related national standards), cocoa and other agricultural commodities.
+Indufor has also assisted clients with assessments of compliance with the minimum standards or safeguards required by development banks, e.g. the World Bank, International Finance Corporation and the European Investment Bank.

 Our team includes expertise in: